ryanallen/words-of-my-perfect-teacher/README.md

 The power of regretting having done wrong comes from a feeling of remorse for all the [negative actions](#negative-action) you have done in the past.
 There can be no purification if you do not see your misdeeds as something wrong and confess them with fierce regret, without concealing anything.<sup>[178](#178)</sup>

 <details id="178"><summary>Note <sup>178</sup></summary>NT speaks of six things to be contemplated for the practice of regret:
-1. Time: regretting all the [negative action](#negative-action)s that one has done from time without [beginning](#beginning) until now, during this life, in a particular month, or day, or moment, and so on.
+1. Time: regretting all the <a href="#negative-action">negative action</a>s that one has done from time without <a href="#beginning">beginning</a> until now, during this life, in a particular month, or day, or moment, and so on.
 2. Motivation: regretting all acts committed under the sway of desire, aversion and confusion.
 3. Accumulation: regretting whatever negativity one has accumulated physically, verbally, or mentally.
-4. The nature of the action: regretting both acts which are negative in themselves (such as the ten [negative action](#negative-action)s, the five acts with immediate retribution, etc.) and particular faults, transgressions of one's vows and so on.
+4. The nature of the action: regretting both acts which are negative in themselves (such as the ten <a href="#negative-action">negative action</a>s, the five acts with immediate retribution, etc.) and particular faults, transgressions of one's vows and so on.
-5. Object: regretting all wrong actions, whether directed towards [saṃsāra](#saṃsāra) or [nirvāṇa](#nirvāṇa).
+5. Object: regretting all wrong actions, whether directed towards <a href="#saṃsāra">saṃsāra</a> or <a href="#nirvāṇa">nirvāṇa</a>.
-6. [Karma](#karma): regretting all harmful acts and downfalls which have earned one a short life, many illnesses, poverty, fear of enemies and endless wandering in the [lower realms](#lower-realms).</details><br>
+6. <a href="#karma">Karma</a>: regretting all harmful acts and downfalls which have earned one a short life, many illnesses, poverty, fear of enemies and endless wandering in the <a href="#lower-realms">lower realms</a>.</details><br>

 We recite in the *[Sūtra](#sūtra) in Three Parts:*